juanfernandes/juanfernandes-uk/src/blog/2021-year-in-review.md

 postImage: ''
 title: " 2021: Year in review"
 description: Twenty Twenty One was a year of firsts for the family and I after a few years of covid.
-Including our first restaurant outing and also first UK break since before covid started
+Including our first restaurant outing and also our first UK break since before covid started
 keywords:
 - covid
 - '2021'